Procedure for Using Public Tender

 - Completeness of bids.
 Ensure that the tender form and any other required documents are included with bid.

-- Ensure that for any faxed bids, the original documents are received within three (3) working days after the tender has closed.
+- Ensure that for any faxed bids, the original documents are received within three (3) working days after the tender has closed

 - Evaluate each tender to ensure that the bidders are in compliance with all specifications.

-- Complete a technical evaluation.
+- Complete a technical evaluation

 - Complete a Tender Evaluation Form.
 This will show all bids received, whether they are acceptable or not acceptable, and the preferred bidder.
+The preferred bidder is defined as the lowest qualified bidder under the Public Tender Act.

 - Document reasons for disqualification of any bid.